 The Nechalacho Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), approximately 100 kilometres southeast of the city of Yellowknife.
-The property is comprised of eight contiguous mining leases totalling 14,229 acres (5,786 hectares).
-The leases are subject to one independently owned 2.5% Net Smelter Returns ("NSR") royalty agreement.
+The property is now comprised of eight contiguous mining leases totalling 14,229 acres (5,786 hectares), after three mining claims totalling 332 hectares on the southwest side of the original five leases were converted to mining leases.
+The original five leases are subject to one independently owned 2.5% Net Smelter Returns ("NSR") royalty agreement.
 Avalon has the contractual right to buy out this royalty on the basis of a fixed formula, which is currently approximately \$1.5 million and which will increase at a rate equal to the Canadian prime rate until the royalty is bought out.

 The property is situated in an area referred to as the Akaitcho Territory, an area which is subject to comprehensive land claim negotiations between the Government of Canada and the Treaty 8 Tribal Corporation, which consists of the Yellowknives Dene First Nation ("YKDFN"), the Deninu K'ue First Nation ("DKFN") and the Lutsel K'e Dene First Nation ("LKDFN").
 The Company has signed an Accommodation Agreement with the DKFN.
 The Company also recognizes that the Tłįcho First Nation ("TFN") has a settled land claim with the Government of Canada which provides for certain harvesting rights in the area of the Nechalacho site.
-The general area around the Nechalacho site is subject to Aboriginal rights asserted by two Métis organizations: the Northwest Territory Métis Nation ("NWTMN") and the North Slave Métis Alliance ("NSMA").
+The general area around the Nechalacho site is subject to Indigenous rights asserted by two Métis organizations: the NWT Métis Nation ("NWTMN") and the North Slave Métis Alliance ("NSMA").
 During 2014, Avalon concluded a Participation Agreement with the NWTMN and commenced discussions with the NSMA.